Abraham Ibn Daud

 In accordance with Ibn Daud's concern for the harmony between revelation and reason, biblical exegesis occupies a prominent place in the ER.
 Up to the section on prophecy (II.5), the discussion of each and every philosophical topic is followed by a section in which Ibn Daud provides biblical verses that are intended to point to or demonstrate the truths of the philosophical teachings in the preceding philosophical account.
 In this way Ibn Daud endeavors step by step to prove that “true philosophy” does not contradict revelation.
 From the chapter on prophecy onwards, however, biblical passages are not provided in a separate section, but are instead interwoven into the philosophical discussion; indeed they lie at the heart of it.

 The “true philosophy” that Ibn Daud expounds is the form of Aristotelianism, which was articulated by the Muslim philosophers Alfarabi and especially Ibn Sina.
 Ibn Daud refers to Alfarabi's commentary on Aristotle's Topics and seems to have been familiar with his commentary on the Categories as well.
 In general, Ibn Daud was influenced by Alfarabi's thought as presented in as-Siyâsât al-madaniyya (The Political Regime).
 Even more important for Ibn Daud's system was Ibn Sina's thought.
 Many of the demonstrations in the ER are based on works by this author, in particular his encyclopedic works Kitâb al-Shifâ’ and Kitâb an-Najât.
-Most influential was Ibn Sina's psychology, as well as his views on the secondary causes and of the origin of evil.
-Ibn Daud also drew on the work of the critic of these philosophers, al-Ghazali (1058-1111) who summarized their teachings in Maqâsid al-Falâsifa (The intentions of the Philosophers).
+Most influential was Ibn Sina's psychology, as well as his views of the Necessary Being, cosmology and the origin of evil.
+Ibn Daud also drew on the work of the critic of these philosophers, al-Ghazali (1058-1111) who summarized their teachings in Maqâsid al-Falâsifa (The Intentions of the Philosophers).
+It is, however, difficult to determine exactly which of these Avicennian sources Ibn Daud actually read since his expositions are less elaborate and he moreover uses them for his own purposes.
 Another source of inspiration was the Muslim theologian and polemist Ibn Hazm, whose anti-Jewish polemic inspired Ibn Daud's Biblical exegesis.
 As for his Jewish predecessors, Ibn Daud built on Saadya's Emunot and was certainly familiar with Judah Halevi, although he does not explicitly mention him by name (cf. section 5.7 below).
 Occasionally, one also comes across views that he shares with Bahya ibn Paquda, Ibn Zaddiq, or Abraham ibn Ezra.

 Ibn Daud's Aristotelian orientation is immediately evident in his analysis of the notions of substance and accident, with which his book opens.
 Everything that is, is either substance or accident.
 Criticizing the neo-Platonic approach of Solomon ibn Gabirol, who held that substance and accident are relative terms, so that the selfsame thing can be a substance in one respect and an accident in another, he insists that substance and accident are absolute terms and that a thing is either a substance or an accident, but not both.
 The fact that certain substances derive their existence from a cause, and that they can be ordered hierarchically, does not detract from their substantiality: ontologically all substances are alike.
 This initial inquiry into the ontological constitution of existing things and the correct understanding of “substance” as that which constitutes the essence of a thing (and is thus more worthy of the term “being” than is accident) is crucial to Ibn Daud.
 Besides forming the point of departure for a systematic discussion of various kinds of substances, corporeal and incorporeal, it allows him to prove that the soul is a substance, not an accident.
 Moreover, the distinction between corporeal and incorporeal substances introduces the reader to the existence of celestial intelligences; the incorporeal simple substances that play a central role in his thought.